steven-ja/steven-ja.github.io/content/posts/machine learning/deep learning/NLP/Gemma2+RAG/index.md

-### Which are the differences between Type-I and Type-II superconductors?
-Describe magnetical properties and show formulas.
+<span style="font-size:1.5em;font-weight:700">Which are the differences between Type-I and Type-II superconductors?
+Describe magnetical properties and show formulas. </span>

-#### Type-I vs. Type-II Superconductors

 Superconductors are materials that exhibit zero electrical resistance below a critical temperature (Tc).
 They are classified into two main types: Type-I and Type-II, based on their response to magnetic fields.